HealthDataInsight/way_of_working-inclusive_language-alex/README.md

 [![HDI Way of Working](https://img.shields.io/badge/HDI-Way%20of%20Working-8169e3?labelColor=000)](https://healthdatainsight.github.io/way_of_working/)
 <!-- HDI Way of Working: Badge Holder End -->

+Using insensitive and inconsiderate language can cause harm to others, create barriers to communication, and damage relationships.
+It can make people feel excluded, disrespected, and devalued and may perpetuate negative stereotypes and biases.
+When we use insensitive or offensive language, we undermine our ability to connect with others and build trust.

+Therefore, it is essential to be mindful of the impact of our words and to choose language that is respectful, inclusive, and considerate of others.
+Doing so can create a more welcoming and inclusive environment for everyone, fostering greater understanding, empathy, and cooperation.

 This is a plugin for the [Way of Working](https://github.com/HealthDataInsight/way_of_working) framework.
-It uses [alex](https://alexjs.com) to implement checks for inclusive language, both at the command line and as a GitHub workflow.
+It uses [alex](https://alexjs.com) for automated testing of inclusive language, both at the command line and as a GitHub workflow.

 ## Installation